cqframework/cds4cpm/input/pagecontent/pm-opioid-logic-assessment.md

 ```

 #### Recommendation 10
+Patient’s active medications include an opioid.
+Per CDC guidelines, when prescribing opioids for subacute or chronic pain,
-When prescribing opioids for chronic pain, providers should use urine drug testing before starting opioid therapy and consider urine drug testing at least annually to assess for prescribed medications as well as other controlled prescription drugs and illicit drugs (recommendation category: B, evidence type: 4).
+clinicians should consider the benefits and risks of toxicology testing to assess for prescribed medications as well as other
+prescribed and nonprescribed controlled substances (<a href="https://www.cdc.gov/mmwr/volumes/71/rr/rr7103a1.htm?s_cid=rr7103a1.htm_w#B3_down">
+recommendation category: B; evidence type: 4</a>)

 Active Subroutines:
 - [Chronic Pain](#chronic-pain)